 - Don’t dawdle and miss the School Bus!
 At school, mining for gems keeps little hands busy.
 Can you find all 5?
 Check out the bulletin board for the answer.
 Learning how to shift gaze

-improves ocular motor skills and readies kids for reading, writing and hones attention to detail within the environment.
+improves ocular motor skills and readies kids for reading, writing and honest attention to detail within the environment.

 - Plant a seed and watch it grow.
 Fabulous for opening discussions on where we get food, and the life cycle of a plant.
 There are a few more science experiments to discover; one being a big blast and another popular screen for little ones.